Chapter 1 : What is this 'convenience store'?

 Inside he went and looked immediately for the magazine section.
 He found it easily enough, it covered an entire wall, and in the darkest corner furthest away from the door, he found the dirty magazines.
 His grin grew brighter and brighter with every step he took towards them and then he came to a stop in front of the most beautiful magazine rack he had ever seen in his entire life.

 Wait a minute.
 How am I meant to pick one I like if everything exciting’s been covered up?
+He wondered.

 The wrapping on all of the magazines censored all of the women’s private parts with strategically placed stars or black bars.
 He sighed in frustration but decided that he’d have to buy all of them instead and work out which ones he liked the best.
 Taking as many magazines as he could into his arms, he turned and crashed into somebody.